Brazilian jiu-jitsu: Grading

 The Brazilian jiu-jitsu ranking system awards a practitioner different coloured belts to signify increasing levels of technical knowledge and practical skill.
 While the system's structure shares its origins with the judo ranking system and the origins of all coloured belts, it now contains many of its own unique aspects and themes.
 Some of these differences are relatively minor, such as the division between youth and adult belts and the stripe/degree system.
-Others are quite distinct and have become synonymous with the art, such as a marked informality in promotional criteria, including as a focus on a competitive demonstration of skill, and a conservative approach to promotion in general.
+Others are quite distinct and have become synonymous with the art, such as a higher degree of informality in promotional criteria, a focus on competitive demonstration of skill, and a conservative approach to promotion in general.

 Traditionally, the concept of competitive skill demonstration as a quickened and earned route of promotion holds true.
 Some schools have placed a green belt for adults between the white and blue belt ranks due to the long periods between advancement.
 In addition, the use of a grey belt has been instituted for many children's programs to signal progress between the white and yellow belt rankings.

-Unlike in some martial arts such as taekwondo and karate, a black belt in Brazilian jiu-jitsu commonly takes more than several years to earn, and the rank is generally considered expert level.
+A black belt in Brazilian jiu-jitsu commonly takes more than several years to earn, and the rank is generally considered expert level.
 The amount of time it takes to achieve the rank of black belt varies between the practitioner.
 Some notable individuals who had previous backgrounds in other martial arts have been promoted directly to black belt rank without going through any intermediate rank, though this has fallen out of favour in recent times.
 Others have achieved the rank in relatively short time frames.
 Outside of exceptions such as these, the average time frame is around 10 years with a consistent training schedule.
 However, Ryron Gracie (grandson/grandnephew of founders Hélio and Carlos Gracie) has stated that the average of 10–12 years is longer than necessary, suggesting that the ego of the practitioner often hinders progress, and advancement to black belt should take about 7 years.

 Federations

-Since its inception Brazilian Jiu-Jitsu has had different registered federations and tournaments (some organizations illegitimately calling themselves federations).
+Since its inception Brazilian jiu-jitsu has had different registered federations and tournaments.
 The first jiu-jitsu federation was the Jiu-Jitsu Federation of Guanabara, which has remained a regional federation of Rio de Janeiro, while many others were founded.
-Among the most prestigious of the many federations are the Sport Jiu Jitsu International Federation (SJJIF), a nonprofit organization with federations and tournaments around the globe with the mission of making jiu-jitsu an Olympic sport.
-The International Brazilian Jiu-Jitsu Federation, a for-profit organization that hosts a number of tournaments and JJGF, founded by Rickson Gracie, which has focus on both BJJ as self-defense and as a sport.
+Among the most prestigious of the many federations are the Sport Jiu Jitsu International Federation (SJJIF), a nonprofit organization with federations and tournaments around the globe with the mission of making jiu-jitsu an Olympic sport, the International Brazilian Jiu-Jitsu Federation, a for-profit organization that hosts a number of tournaments and JJGF, founded by Rickson Gracie, which has focus on both BJJ as self-defense and as a sport.